pankajparashar/canidev.tools/README.md

  Can I autocomplete style declaration just using values?
 - [Chrome](https://canidev.tools/autocomplete-styles-values/chrome)
  1. Inspect an element > Navigate to the styles section (next to the DOM tree).
-2. Add new styles by directly entering the values like "bold", "italic" etc., and the devtools will automatically suggest the corresponding `<attribute>: <value>` pair for the given input.
+2. Add new styles by directly entering the values like "bold", "italic" etc., and the devtools will automatically suggest the corresponding `<property>: <value>` pair for the given input.
 - [Edge](https://canidev.tools/autocomplete-styles-values/edge)
  1. Inspect an element > Navigate to the styles section (next to the DOM tree).
-2. Add new styles by directly entering the values like "bold", "italic" etc., and the devtools will automatically suggest the corresponding `<attribute>: <value>` pair for the given input.
+2. Add new styles by directly entering the values like "bold", "italic" etc., and the devtools will automatically suggest the corresponding `<property>: <value>` pair for the given input.
 - [Opera](https://canidev.tools/autocomplete-styles-values/opera)
  1. Inspect an element > Navigate to the styles section (next to the DOM tree).
-2. Add new styles by directly entering the values like "bold", "italic" etc., and the devtools will automatically suggest the corresponding `<attribute>: <value>` pair for the given input.
+2. Add new styles by directly entering the values like "bold", "italic" etc., and the devtools will automatically suggest the corresponding `<property>: <value>` pair for the given input.
 ## 7. Block request URL
  Can I block a specific URL from making a network request?
 - [Chrome](https://canidev.tools/block-request-url/chrome)